David Amess death: Priti Patel says MPs must be safe and accessible

 She added that any action against anonymous social media accounts, which could be used for "pro-democracy" reasons, should be "proportionate".

+Speaking to the BBC's Andrew Marr, she said it "wasn't just about MPs" adding that children had been "subject to the most appalling hate and abuse online".

-Speaking to the BBC's Andrew Marr, she said the government's Online Harms Bill offered an opportunity for all politicians to come together to close "the corrosive space online".
+She said the government's Online Harms Bill offered an opportunity for all politicians to come together to close "the corrosive space online where we see just dreadful behaviour".

 Sir David, 69, was stabbed at Belfairs Methodist Church in Leigh-on-Sea on Friday, where he had been meeting members of the public.